The Hidden Chemicals in Laundry Detergent & How To Make Your Own

 - Sodium Laural Sulfates

-Some detergents also contain these cancer-causing chemicals:
+Some detergents also contain the following chemicals that have known cancer-causing compounds:

 - 1, 4-Dioxane